t41372/Open-LLM-VTuber/README.md

+### Azure API for Speech Recognition and Speech to Text

 Create a file named `api_keys.py` in the project directory, paste the following text into the file, and fill in the API keys and region you gathered from your Azure account.

 ~~~python